-If the communication is made at the behest of the candidate, the general purpose committee is subject to the political party contribution limits of \$34,000 per contributor.
+If the communication is made at the behest of the candidate, the general purpose committee is subject to the political party contribution limits of \$36,500 (2017-2018 limit) per contributor.
 Once a general purpose committee receives a contribution in excess of that contribution limit, the committee may not make a payment for such a communication.
 (See Chapter 5.)